That’s me and my abuelita Esperanza (left) and my mamá Lucha R.I.P (right) celebrating my birthday in Peru.

 Looking Back with Gratitude

 As I turn 30, I realize how much cartoons and themed birthday celebrations shaped my creativity and passion for storytelling.
-They taught me the power of branding—how visuals, stories, and characters can evoke joy, connection, and lasting memories.
+They taught me the power of branding and how cartoon characters can evoke joy, connection, and lasting memories.

 Birthday branding continues to evolve but one thing remains constant: the magic of celebrating with characters or ideas that spark joy, nostalgia, and creativity.